 Safety and security.

-- We continue to receive information that terrorists may be planning further attacks in Germany.
+- We continue to receive information terrorists may be planning more attacks in Germany.
 An attack could occur at any time.
-Exercise particular caution around locations known to be possible terrorist targets.
-Public locations, including shopping malls, cultural, religious and sporting events remain vulnerable and visitors should ensure that they maintain a clear exit plan in the event of a security incident.
+Exercise particular caution around locations that could be terrorist targets.
+Airports and other mass transport facilities and public locations, including shopping malls, cultural, religious and sporting events remain vulnerable.
+Maintain a clear exit plan in the event of a security incident.
+See

 Safety and security.